 Some man invites us up the hill into his house for a better view.
 We decline.

 We leave again and I decide to take a longer way out but with what I hear is a better road.
 Lushnje is the place to head, so we have more success.
 Mad truck drivers overtake on dirt alleyways off the already gravel road.
 Mercedes are constantly overtaking me on the wrong inner side (right).
 Numerous smashed cars fill fields – I wonder why??
-Oh an on the main road, loads of tyre repair places and new tyre sales centres – obviously a thriving business.
+Oh an on the main road, loads of tire repair places and new tire sales centers – obviously a thriving business.

 We go past where our hotel from last night was and we see it in the distance.
 It is hard to miss as it is purple and apricot.

 We pass the policeman that pulled me over this a.m. and I wave at him, and he waves back with a puzzled look on his face.

 We take what we think is the right road as the GPS says it goes to Vlore.
 Turns out it is heading back inland and after 45 minutes some guys stop us and tell us the road ahead is too bad.
 After the Berat road, I am not going to change it.
 So we do a U-turn.